artemisp/semantic-norms/README.md

 ## Data download

-Follow the [instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to install the AWS CLI to download the data.

-Run the download bash file from the projercts home directory
+Run the download bash file from the project's home directory
 ```
 bash download.sh
 ```